pedram-aliniaye-asli/icd/README.md

 This installation script will:
 - Copy the bash script to `/usr/local/bin` and make it executable.
-- Copy all Python scripts `/usr/local/lib/icd/`.
+- Copy all Python scripts to `/usr/local/lib/icd/`.
 - Create a bookmarks directory (`~/.local/share/icd`) and initialize a `bookmarks.json` file if it doesn't exist.
 - Add an alias for `icd` to your `.bashrc` file.
 - Reload your shell configuration.